MicrosoftDocs/visualstudio-docs/docs/install/create-an-offline-installation-of-visual-studio.md

 ---
 title: "Create an Offline Installation of Visual Studio 2017 RC | Microsoft Docs"
-description: "Learn how to create an offline installation of Visual Studio without using the Internet." ms.custom: "" ms.date: "2016-11-16" ms.prod: "visual-studio-dev15"
+description: "Learn how to create an offline installation of Visual Studio." ms.custom: "" ms.date: "2016-11-16" ms.prod: "visual-studio-dev15"